Human rights in Cambodia: Judiciary system

 Efforts to establish an independent judiciary have been considerable for over a decade but have not yet achieved hoped-for results.
 The judiciary remains corrupt, inefficient, and mostly controlled by the ruling CPP party.
 Flagrant violations of human rights by state agents have been identified but prosecutions have been rare.

-Arbitrary arrests are also practiced by the CPP government using a politically controlled court as a mean to strengthen its grip on power.
+Arbitrary arrests are also practiced by the CPP government using a politically controlled court as a means to strengthen its grip on power.
 In 2006, the UN Working Group on Arbitrary Detention ruled that 'the detention of Sam Rainsy Party MP Cheam Channy is in violation of both Cambodian and international law'.

 Women's rights

 Gender roles in Cambodia are strict and domestic violence against women is a very serious problem.
 For several years, the Cambodian Ministry of Women's Affairs has shown a considerable commitment in the fight against gender-specific and domestic violence, making it a national Millennium Development Goal.